skeeto/skeeto.github.com/_posts/2013-06-02-A-Handy-Emacs-Package-Configuration-Macro.markdown

 uuid: 3e64c259-69a6-3500-0e87-3a93d61c1644
 ---

+*Update April 2015*: I now use [use-package][use-package] instead of the `with-package` macro explained below.
+It's cleaner, nicer, and better maintained.

 I was inspired by [a post recently written by Milkypostman][after] (the M in MELPA).
 He describes some of his `init.el` configuration, specifically focusing on an `after` macro that wraps the misdesigned